Leon Gilbert: Gilbert's case

 In September 1952, the sentence was reduced to seventeen years for "battle misconduct."
 Gilbert served five years, the maximum penalty for disobedience under peacetime conditions (war was never officially declared in Korea), before he was released.

-Following the court-martialing of Lieutenant Gilbert, mass court-martialing of whole units of the 24th Regiment ensued, with no comparable action being taken against white units.

 Thurgood Marshall, general counsel of the NAACP, wrote "The letters we have received from convicted soldiers and the talks we have had with war correspondents strongly indicate that many of these men have been victimized by racial discrimination....
 It seems apparent that some of them are being made scapegoats for the failures of higher personnel."

 In 1996, an official Army report noted that Gilbert's regiment performed poorly in the early years of the Korean War, as did many white units, but went on to say, "There was no single reason for what happened (to the 24th)...An aggressive enemy, old and worn equipment, inexperience at all levels, leadership failures high and low, casualties among key personnel and a lack of bonding and cohesion in some units all played their part.
 There was no lack of courage among the officers and men."

 The incident scarred Gilbert for life.
 His father had died while he was in custody, and five years after he was released on parole, his wife divorced him.
 Gilbert returned to his hometown of York, Pennsylvania, remarried, and lived quietly until his death.
 Although he never stopped trying to clear his name, to little avail, his last years were cheered somewhat by the fact that his surviving comrades-in-arms had never forgotten him, and after they had located him, welcomed him back into their ranks.
 As one of them reported, "He didn't know if we would accept him.
 We welcomed him with open arms.
 No matter what was written, no matter what was said, we know the facts.
 We were there."